One of the main activities of this RCN will be workshops. Stay tuned for further information.

 Short presentations were given by participants and are provided ( short presentations ).

-The Year 1 Workshop Report is available here .
+Take a look at the Year 1 Workshop Report .

 Please join the email list to get information, or refer to this page periodically.